Skip to main content

 Why Choose Stein Tree Service?

-Our equipment is state-of-the-art and radio dispatched for immediate response.
-The company fleet consists of several aerial lift trucks, a spider lift, chippers, chipper trucks and stump grinding machines as well as various pieces of machinery for right of way work.
+Our equipment is state-of-the-art, and radio dispatched for immediate response.
+The company fleet is comprised of several aerial lift trucks, a spider lift, chippers, chipper trucks, stump grinding machines, and machinery for right-of-way work.

-We have provided tree care services to thousands of customers throughout the Delaware Valley and maintain the highest level of customer satisfaction.
-The vast majority of our business comes to us via referrals from past customers.
-Contact us today!
+We have provided tree care and tree stump removal service to thousands of customers throughout the Delaware Valley and parts of Pennsylvania and maintain the highest customer satisfaction.
+Most of our business comes to us via referrals from past customers.
+Be sure to contact us with any questions or to schedule a free, no-obligation consultation with one of our Tree Care Specialists.

 REQUEST A FREE, NO OBLIGATION CONSULTATION